penberg/falcon/README.md

 for every message and open-coding formatting and parsing functions where the JRE allocates memory implicitly.

-Falcon is able to achieve 23 µs RTT on average when running a latency tester client and server on the same x86-64 machine with two cores.
-This means in practice that the FIX engine overhead is around 10 µs per message sent or received on top of network latency, with allocation rates as small as 1 KB/second per session.
+Falcon is able to achieve 8 µs RTT on when running the latency tester client and server on the same machine.

 ## Features